waict-wg/waict-integrity-spec/waict-integrity.md

 * `report` mode is enabled if `Integrity-Policy-Report-Only` has a nonempty `blocked-destinations`

 If more than one of the above points is true, then the strictest of the modes wins.

+# End user customization

+WAICT integrity does not prevent browsers from modifying pages to their liking.
+Copying from the SRI spec:

+>User agents may allow users to modify the result of this algorithm via user preferences, bookmarklets, third-party additions to the user agent, and other such mechanisms.